 the first $5,000 of the equity you have in your car.

-Work out how DTA figures what the value of your car is
+How DTA gets the value of your car:

-- Subtract $10,000 from the price you could get for your car.
+- Subtract $10,000 from the price you could get if you sold your car.

 - Which is the bigger number?